ewanpandelus/GameBasedLearning/README.md

 # GameBasedLearning
 This project is concerned with creating a game to help first year students who are taking a theory-heavy course.
 The game will apply a work-based learning approach.
+The game takes the form of a puzzle game, designed to teach players about the complexity of algorithms.
+Unity game engine was used to develop this project.

 ## Running the Game